Key Takeaways

 What Is an Unclaimed Inheritance?

-An unclaimed inheritance is any property that doesn't get transferred to a beneficiary after death.
-This could include financial assets, such as cash, bank accounts, stocks and real estate.
-It can even include personal belongings, such as furniture, clothes or jewelry.
-While relatively rare, there are reasons an inheritance might go unclaimed:
+An unclaimed inheritance is property that is not transferred to a beneficiary after someone dies.
+This can include financial assets such as cash, bank accounts, stocks, and real estate.
+It may also include personal belongings like furniture, clothing, or jewelry.

 What Happens to an Unclaimed Inheritance?

-If a bank, insurance company or other financial institution finds out that their client has passed away and there is no named beneficiary, it would also send the account balance or other property to the state unclaimed property agency.
+- Financial Institutions Transferring Assets: If a bank, insurance company, or other financial institution learns that a client has died and no beneficiary is listed, the account balance or property is sent to the state unclaimed property agency.

-Most unclaimed property goes to state government agencies.
-However, there are some situations where property might go to a federal agency.
-For example, the Department of Veterans Affairs may hold onto an unclaimed life insurance policy for a veteran's life insurance.
-Additionally, the Internal Revenue Service would hold onto an unclaimed tax refund.
+- Federal Agencies in Specific Cases: Some unclaimed property may go to federal agencies.
+For example: The Department of Veterans Affairs may hold an unclaimed life insurance policy for a veteran.
+Additionally, the Internal Revenue Service may hold an unclaimed tax refund.

 Establish a retirement plan to ensure your estate reaches the right hands.
 Start Your Free Plan